 An analysis of executive leadership.
 This course examines various evidence-based concepts of leadership, as well as their theories and spheres of influence for the advanced behavioral healthcare leader.
 The ultimate goal of this course is to strengthen one’s leadership skills in the delivery of behavioral healthcare services.
 Course members will create missions and visions for their area in order to deliver excellence, make evidence based decisions, and become more culturally sensitive.
 Students will also have the opportunity to focus on the assessment and enhancement of their executive leadership skills and future career development.

 DBH 745.
 Evidence Based Treatment Clinical Prac.
 3 hours.
-Su.
+Sp.

 Conceptual framework for evidence based treatments.
 This course involves addressing common mishaps in practice, analysis of scientific findings, the seven step process of evidence based treatment protocol, case conceptualization, and best practices for the highest quality of care.
 This course will provide the practitioner with the advanced skills for making clinical judgments as well as understanding and integrating empirical evidence, patient preferences, and inter-professional perspectives for the best patient outcomes.

 DBH 750.
-Comp/Alt Behavior Health Treat Strategy.
+Comp/Int Behavior Health Treat Strategy.
 3 hours.
-F.
+Sp.